worldline/ProSA/prosa_book/src/ch03-05-service.md

 When your processor starts, you register it with the main task using [`add_proc()`](https://docs.rs/prosa/latest/prosa/core/proc/struct.ProcParam.html#method.add_proc).
 After declaration, the main task gains access to a queue for sending service requests to your processor.
-However, by default, your processor doesn't listen to any service.
+However, by default, your processor doesn't listen to any services.
 To start listening to a specific service, call [`add_service_proc()`](https://docs.rs/prosa/latest/prosa/core/proc/struct.ProcParam.html#method.add_service_proc)

 ```rust,noplayground